 Through the medium of photography, portraits of women of this period survived until the present time.

 Wearing skirts that didn’t cover the ankles was obscene and wearing a two-part swimsuit was flat out outrageous.
-Despite all this, their charm, natural beauty and strong character are radiating from the majority of portraits from that period.
+Despite all this, their charm, natural beauty, and strong character are radiating from the majority of portraits from that period.

 Perhaps the fashion, film and advertising industries play the biggest part in this change.
-Fashion industry started developing fast after the II World War, and by the mid-1960s it has launched a completely new category of a superstar top model.
-Twiggy was the first top model to enjoy the worldwide fame, and she has been praised for her skinny looks.
+The fashion industry started developing fast after the II World War, and by the mid-1960s it has launched a completely new category of a superstar top model.
+Twiggy was the first top model to enjoy worldwide fame, and she has been praised for her skinny looks.

-On the other hand, superstars such as Marilyn Monroe, Elizabeth Taylor and Ava Gardner have presented an image of strong, independent and powerful women which strived for freedom from the men’s world, and the rigid rules of marriage.
-Maybe it was the technological advancement which allowed mass production of cosmetics that added the final touch to the idea that women should look better than they do, no matter how they looked without the makeup.
+On the other hand, superstars such as Marilyn Monroe, Elizabeth Taylor and Ava Gardner have presented an image of strong, independent and powerful women who strived for freedom from the men’s world, and the rigid rules of marriage.
+Maybe it was the technological advancement that allowed mass production of cosmetics that added the final touch to the idea that women should look better than they do, no matter how they looked without the makeup.

-Over the course of twenty or thirty years, the entire conception of what a women should look like changed.
+Over the course of twenty or thirty years, the entire conception of what a woman should look like changed.
 Once rigid moral norms were nowhere to be found, which allowed the fairer sex to experiment and explore their bodies.
-Unfortunately, this led to some rather unfortunate fashion trends which produced an entire army of women which strive to look as different from their natural selves as possible.
+Unfortunately, this led to some rather unfortunate fashion trends which produced an entire army of women who strive to look as different from their natural selves as possible.